Treating Detector Systematics via a Likelihood Free Inference Method: Modeling Variations in Detector Response via Likelihood-Free Inference

+where $P(\mathrm{acc} | \vb{x},\bs{\alpha})$ and $P(\vb{y} | \vb{x},\bs{\alpha})$ are the above introduced detector acceptance probability and the observable probability distribution, respectively, and $\Phi(\vb{x}|\bs{\theta})/\Phi_{\mathrm{sim}}(\vb{x}) = w_\mathrm{flux}$ is the re-weighting factor to account for the difference in sampling distribution and probed physics distribution.
+In practice, there is usually no analytical expression for the detector response so that a MC simulation is performed to evaluate its effects.
+The expectation value is then estimated by counting the weighted MC samples such that

+where the index $j$ runs over the MC events and $I$ is the indicator function that is equal to one if the condition inside the parentheses is fulfilled.
+This converges to \cref{eq:expectation-bin-integral} in the case of infinite statistics as the MC events samples are drawn from $P(\mathrm{acc} | \vb{x},\bs{\alpha}) \, P(\vb{y} | \vb{x},\bs{\alpha})$.

-where the index $j$ runs over the MC events.
-This estimate, however, is only valid for the nominal detector properties, $\vb{\alpha}_\mathrm{nom}$.
-In the absence of an analytical expression for $R(\vb{y}|\vb{x};\vb{\alpha})$ and $D(\alpha)$, a simple weighting by the ratio of the desired and simulated detector responses in a similar fashion to \cref{eq:weighted-expectation} is not possible.
-The method proposed in previous works \cite{2019_Snowstorm, OVS_PRD} to estimate $\mu_i$ as a function of the detector parameters is to find the gradients $\grad_\alpha \mu_i$ in every analysis bin.
-These gradients, however, have to be calculated for a particular choice of physics parameters and are only correct at those values.
-This is because the flux, given by the chosen physics parameters, $\Phi(\vb{x}|\boldsymbol{\theta})$, is integrated inside a product with the detector response as shown in \cref{eq:expectation-bin-integral}.
-The analytically correct \emph{bin-wise} gradients would be
+The estimate in \cref{eq:weighted-expectation}, however, is only valid for the particular detector parameter values that were assumed during the MC generation.
+The method proposed in previous works \cite{2019_Snowstorm, OVS_PRD} to estimate $\mu_i$ as a function of the detector parameters is to find gradients $\grad_\alpha \mu_i$ of the estimate with respect to these parameters in every analysis bin.
+These gradients, however, have to be calculated for a particular choice of physics parameters because the flux $\Phi(\vb{x}|\boldsymbol{\theta})$ is integrated inside a product with the detector response over the true event parameters $\vb{x}$ as shown in \cref{eq:expectation-bin-integral}.
+Therefore, gradients that are estimated using only reconstructed quantities have to be recalculated for every value of the physics parameters that are evaluated during the analysis, which may become infeasible when the number of nuisance parameters is large.

-and are therefore also a function of the physics parameters, making it impossible to factor these out.
-In order to get around this coupling between the bin-wise gradients and the detector parameters, the gradients have to be recalculated for every value of the physics parameters that are evaluated during analysis, which may become impractical when the number of nuisance parameters is large.
-In this work, we propose a method that fully decouples the detector response from the physics parameters by finding an \emph{event-wise} parameterization of the detector response that depends only on the true and reconstructed quantities of each MC event.
+In this work, we propose a method that fully decouples the detector response from the physics parameters by finding an \emph{event-wise} parameterization for $P(\vb{y}|\vb{x},\bs{\alpha})$ and $P(\mathrm{acc}|\vb{x},\bs{\alpha})$ that depends only on the true and reconstructed quantities of each MC event.
+Given this parameterization, the expectation value in each analysis bin for an arbitrary value of $\alpha$ can be calculated via re-weighting of the nominal MC set that has been generated at the detector parameters $\bs{\alpha}_\mathrm{nom}$ as